armandohimself/svelte-spotify-app/README.md

 # 🎧 SvelteKit Spotify Project

 A modern Spotify-style app built with SvelteKit, TypeScript, TailwindCSS, and full testing coverage using ViTest and Playwright.
-Spotify API is used to pull real data.
+It uses the Spotify Web API to pull real user data including playlists, tracks, and profile information.

-This project demonstrates clean architecture, fast reactivity, and a polished developer experience — designed as a showcase for real-world frontend skills.
+This project demonstrates:

+- Clean architecture and separation of concerns
+- Signal-based reactivity in Svelte 5
+- OAuth 2.0 login with PKCE (Proof Key for Code Exchange)
+- Testing best practices
+- Global styling with Sass + utility-first Tailwind

 ## 🚀 Tech Stack